 - Leverage your network to validate your brand – request a few people in your network to endorse your skills in light of your personal brand.

 Expand your network irrespective of “relevance,” and build brand salience.
-Build a community that promotes you willingly and who has witnessed your strength.
+Build a community that promotes you willingly and that has witnessed your strength.

 How do you show up on Google?
 Who are you?
 How do you present your “authentic self” with courage?

-Did you find these self-branding examples useful in helping you learn how to make your own brand and write your own personal branding plan?
-Subscribe to my Free Personal Branding Email Course for more personal branding tips.
+Did you find these examples of personal branding useful in helping you learn how to make your own brand and write your own personal branding plan?